radiantearth/stac-api-spec/api-spec.md

 Items in the collection should match all filters to be returned when querying.
 This implies a logical AND operation.
 If an OR operation is needed, it should be specified through an extension filter.

-## STAC Endpoints
+## STAC API Endpoints

-STAC provides some additional endpoints for the root Catalog itself, as well as the capability to search the Catalog.
+STAC API provides additional attributes for the root Catalog endpoint and defines an endpoint to search the Catalog.
-Note that a STAC API does not need to implement OAFeat, in which case it would only support the endpoints given below.
+Note that a STAC API does not need to implement OAFeat, in which case it would support only the endpoints below.
 See the [OpenAPI specification document](openapi/STAC.yaml).

 | Endpoint      | Returns | Description |